 Who Serves on the Council?

-As with all Village Board or Councils, the nine Council members are volunteers appointed by the Village Board of Trustees.
+As with all Village Board or Councils, the nine (full strength) Council members are volunteers appointed by the Village Board of Trustees.
 The members serve for 2-year open-ended terms.
 They are:

 Lee Fischman, Chair